dspace-group/veos-cosim-client/doc/documentation.md

 #### Description

-Called each time the dSPACE VEOS CoSim client receives a log message.
+Called each time the VEOS CoSim client receives a log message.

 You can register the `DsVeosCoSim_LogCallback` function pointer using the [DsVeosCoSim_SetLogCallback Function](#dsveoscosim_setlogcallback-function).